 When a patient checks in to a hospital, they naturally expect to receive safe and effective treatment options and medical services.
 Unfortunately, a drug or agent can be dangerous even with FDA approval.
 For example, various medical experts and radiologists have been debating the safety of gadolinium-based contrast agents (GBCAs) after a critical study was released back in 2014.
 These dyes, which contain a metal called gadolinium, are injected into the patient’s body during a magnetic resonance imaging (MRI) exam.
 However, this agent doesn’t naturally dissipate after the procedure; in fact, it’s retained in the brain, potential harming a patient’s overall health.

 GBCAs have been associated with Nephrogenic Systemic Fibrosis, Gadolinium deposition disease, and other painful or dangerous side-effects.
-If you or someone you love has suffered any medical complications after an MRI exam, contact the Carmel personal injury lawyers at Wagner Reese.
+If you or someone you love has suffered any medical complications after an MRI exam, contact Wagner Reese.
 Most patients face a seemingly insurmountable wall of professional disbelief and denial whenever they try to explain their symptoms and fears to medical professionals.
 They often feel helpless, confused, and frustrated whenever they have to pay additional medical expenses to these doctors who pointedly ignore their concerns.
 We can offer you the support you deserve in your time of need.
 Our trial-tested attorneys can research your case and help you take a stand against any negligent parties.
 For our 20 years, our legal team has been litigating on behalf of people who have been injured by defective drugs and faulty medical devices.
 We have the skills and experience to help you recover damages that facilitate your recovery and safeguard your quality of life.

 The Symptoms of Gadolinium Toxicity